 What about expenses when purchasing property in Gibraltar?

 In Gibraltar the sole expenses to account for when buying a property would be lawyers’ conveyancing fees, which are normally about 0.5% of the purchase price.
 In addition you must pay stamp duty when applicable.
-In some cases there will not be any stamp duty, but if the property price is £275,000 there is a 2% stamp duty tax on the first £250,000 and 5.5% on the remaining balance.
+According to some property tax services, in some cases there will not be any stamp duty, but if the property price is £275,000 there is a 2% stamp duty tax on the first £250,000 and 5.5% on the remaining balance.
 These tax rates can change as in any other jurisdiction.

 Apart from stamp duty you must pay some £125 to get the property registered.
 There is no notary involved, and little more, so you will make very considerable savings when you buy comparing to Spain or other jurisdictions in Europe.